 Taking good care of your hair can prevent thinning caused by breakage, but some hair loss goes deeper than that.
 Talk to your hairstylist if you notice your hair thinning, and head to a doctor for a diagnosis and treatment recommendations for hair loss if you find that it isn’t related to any damage from styling products and tools.

-You should try to avoid heavy gels and other products than can weigh hair down.
+You should try to avoid heavy gels and other products that can weigh hair down.
 Excessive heat appliances, like hot rollers, tongs and straighteners also damage the hair.
 Eat a nutritious diet and avoid smoking and excessive drinking.

 Are you experiencing thinning hair?
 Do you have one of the other myriad hair problems associated with age?
 Is your hair turning grey?
 Do you have salt and pepper or wiry hair?
 Please share your thoughts and experiences below!